php-dev-br/laravel-doc-pt-br/cache.md

 <a name="configuration"></a>
 ## Configuration

 Laravel provides an expressive, unified API for various caching backends.
 The cache configuration is located at `config/cache.php`.
-In this file you may specify which cache driver you would like to be used by default throughout your application.
-Laravel supports popular caching backends like [Memcached](https://memcached.org) and [Redis](https://redis.io) out of the box.
+In this file you may specify which cache driver you would like used by default throughout your application.
+Laravel supports popular caching backends like [Memcached](https://memcached.org) and [Redis](http://redis.io) out of the box.

 The cache configuration file also contains various other options, which are documented within the file, so make sure to read over these options.
 By default, Laravel is configured to use the `file` cache driver, which stores the serialized, cached objects in the filesystem.
 For larger applications, it is recommended that you use a more robust driver such as Memcached or Redis.
 You may even configure multiple cache configurations for the same driver.